codenificient/Fasolara/admin/README.md

 ## Getting Started

-Create a `.env` file in the root of the downloaded project directory and add the GraphQL link as `NEXT_PUBLIC_CLIENT_URI`.
+Create a `.env` file in the root of the downloaded project directory and add the GraphQL link as `NEXT_PUBLIC_CLIENT_DEV` for development environment.
 The Apollo server backend is currently available at https://fasolaraapollo.vercel.app/api

 First, run the development server: